 Classification of Elements and Periodicity in Properties |

-Modem periodic law and present form of the periodic table, s, p. d and f block elements, periodic trends in properties of elements atomic and ionic radii, ionization enthalpy, electron gain enthalpy, valence, oxidation states, and chemical reactivity. |
+Modern periodic law and present form of the periodic table, s, p., d and f block elements, periodic trends in properties of elements, atomic and ionic radii, ionisation enthalpy, electron gain enthalpy, valence, oxidation states, and chemical reactivity. |

-P- Block Elements |
+P- P-Block Elements |

 Group -13 to Group 18 Elements General Introduction: Electronic configuration and general trends in physical and chemical properties of elements across the periods and down the groups; unique behaviour of the first element in each group. |